Top 3 Things You’ll Learn

 Can A Group Be Self-Funded on Pharmacy & Fully Funded on Medical?

 For a stable, sustainable relationship, an employer should self-fund on both benefits – not one or the other.
-If the medical insurance company is on the hook for the claims in a fully-insured arrangement, while the employer is on the hook for the pharmacy claims in a self-funded arrangement, there is a question of what happens when there is cross-over.
+If the medical insurance company is on the hook for the medical claims in a fully-insured arrangement, while the employer is on the hook for the prescription drug claims in a self-funded pharmacy arrangement, there is a question of what happens when there is cross-over.
 Some prescription drug claims could go either way, which creates a push-and-pull of liability.
 The medical insurance vendor may try to push those to the pharmacy side, and that leaves the employer responsible for paying when the employer may want the medical carrier to pay.
-With the increase of expensive specialty drugs on the market, there is bound to be tension among the different entities around who is responsible for the risk.
+With the increase of expensive specialty drugs on the market, there is bound to be tension among the different entities around who is responsible for the risk in covering the specialty medications on self-funded plans.